sumittamrakar/GeoLocUtil/README.md

 ## Running the Utility

-To run the GeoLocUtil command-line utility, from the root directory of the project and run:
+To run the GeoLocUtility command-line utility, from the root directory of the project, run:

 > cd GeoLocUtility